-- 2.9.3.2.
+- 2.9.3.1.
+In case of a low speed system [traffic jam pilot] which cannot assess the criticality of a lane change, the vehicle shall be brought to standstill in its lane of travel. - 2.9.3.2.
 In case of a high speed system [highway pilot] which cannot assess the criticality of a lane change, the system shall only be activated in the slowest lane and the vehicle shall be brought to standstill in its lane of travel. - 2.9.4.
-Any minimum risk manoeuvre may shall only be terminated as soon as once the system detects has detected the driver took has taken over manual control of the vehicle or the system has brought the vehicle to a standstill. - 2.9.5.
-The system shall be deactivated at the end of the any minimum risk manoeuvre.
+A minimum risk manoeuvre shall only be terminated once the system has detected the driver has taken over manual control of the vehicle or the system has brought the vehicle to a standstill.